MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/cloud-migration-estimate-compressed-data-size.md

 DECLARE tables_cur cursor for
 SELECT name
   FROM sys.tables
+-- uncomment and adjust this part if you want to only include some tables in the calculation -- WHERE name IN ('table name 1', 'table name 2', 'table name 3') --
--- adjust this part if you want to restrict the tables in the calculation -- WHERE table_name in ('table name 1', 'table name 2', 'table name 3') ;
+-- uncomment and adjust this part if you want to restrict the tables in the calculation -- WHERE name NOT IN ('table name 1', 'table name 2', 'table name 3') ;

 OPEN tables_cur;